 - Evaluating and promoting continuous improvements within the juvenile and criminal justice agencies in the District of Columbia.

-- Increase communication among criminal juvenile and criminal justice agencies to eliminate duplication and maximize available resources.
+- Increasing communication among juvenile and criminal justice agencies to eliminate duplication and maximize available resources.